How to Exclude Internal Traffic from Google Analytics

-Google Analytics is the most widely used free Website Analytics software service offered by the Google.
+Google Analytics is a free website analytics software service offered by the Google.
 It tracks and monitors all the traffic comes to your site.

-It is important to note that if you’ve not blocked your internal traffic (including your visits, your company staffs visits and on and on), you can't get an accurate traffic result from the Google Analytics.
-It also affects your website’s conversation rate.
+If you’ve not blocked your internal traffic (including your visits, your company staffs visits and on and on), you can't get an accurate traffic result from the Google Analytics.
+Not only traffic, it also affects your website’s conversation rate.

-To fix this issue, you’ve to exclude internal traffic from Google Analytics.
-There are many ways to exclude internal traffic.
+To fix this issue, you have to exclude internal traffic from Google Analytics.
 In this post, we will see the 2 simple ways to block internal traffic.
 Let’s get started.

 Exclude Internal Traffic from Google Analytics

-Alternatively, you can use this Google Analytics opt-out browser add-on to block your internal traffic.
-You can download it from here.
-It is available for IE, safari, chrome, opera and firefox.
+Alternatively, you can use this Google Analytics opt-out add-on to block your internal traffic.
+It is available for IE, Safari, Chrome, Opera and Firefox.

-This add-on blocks Analytics in the browser in which it was installed.
-If you are using more than one browser to browse your site, then you need to add this add-on to all the browsers.
+These add-ons blocks Analytics only in the browser in which it was installed.
+If you are using more than one browser, then you need to install this add-on to all the browsers.

 Also, it is important to note that these add-ons don't have the option to block Google Analytics for particular websites and it usually blocks Analytics for all the websites.

-If you want to send information to Google Analytics, disable these add-ons.
+If you want to send information to Google Analytics, disable the add-on.